 Submission Dates and Times

-Renewal grant applications under the Grants for Transportation of Veterans in Highly Rural Areas Program must be submitted to www.grants.gov by 4:00 p.m. eastern standard time on October 8, 2015.
+Renewal grant applications under the Grants for Transportation of Veterans in Highly Rural Areas Program must be submitted to www.grants.gov by 4:00 p.m. eastern daylight time on September 12, 2016.
 In the interest of fairness to all competing applicants, this deadline is firm as to date and hour and with the single exception described above regarding unforeseen technical problems beyond the control of the applicant with the Grants.gov Web site, VA will treat as ineligible for consideration any application that is received after the deadline.
 Applicants should take this into account and make early submission of their materials to avoid any risk of loss of eligibility brought about by unanticipated delays, computer service outages (in the case of grants.gov), or other delivery-related problems.

-The application can be found at www.grants.gov/search/basic.do, utilizing the “search by Catalog of Federal Domestic Assistance number” function, and entering in that search field the number 64.035.
-Questions should be referred to the Veterans Transportation Program Office at (404) 828-5380 (this is not a toll-free number) or by email at HRTG@va.gov.
-For further information on Grants for Transportation of Veterans in Highly Rural Areas Program requirements, see the governing regulations codified at 38 CFR 17.700 through 17.730.
+The application can be found at http://www.grants.gov/web/grants/search-grants.html, utilizing the “search by Catalog of Federal Domestic Assistance number” function, and entering in that search field the number 64.035.
+Questions should be referred to Start Printed Page 53199the Veterans Transportation Program Office at (404) 828-5380 (this is not a toll-free number) or by email at HRTG@va.gov.
+For further information on Grants for Transportation of Veterans in Highly Rural Areas Program requirements, see the governing regulations codified at 38 CFR 17.700-730.

 Renewal grant applications may not be sent by facsimile.
 These applications must be submitted to www.grants.gov by the application deadline; they must also be submitted as a complete package.
 Materials arriving separately will not be included in the application package for consideration and may result in the application being rejected.
 All applicable forms cited in the application description must be included.